 Bathing and cleaning our dogs is an important aspect of preventing dog shedding.
 However, your dog shampoo may be the cause of shedding in the first place.
 It is advisable to refrain from changing your dog’s shampoo.
 However, if your dog already suffered a shampoo allergy, it is best to stop using it immediately.

-Once you bath your dog, you should dry him in a clean towel and brush him gently.
+Once you bathe your dog, you should dry him in a clean towel and brush him gently.
 This way, all the weak hair will shed at that moment rather than later on.
 This will keep your dog clean as well as your house and furniture.

 It is advisable to go for a more natural shampoo.